thoughtbot/til/vim/yanking-text-to-register.md

 # Yanking text to register

-Yanking and deleting text will save the text to the same unamed register.
+Yanking and deleting text will save the text to the same unnamed register.
 Which means every time you delete a word, your yanked word will be overwritten.
 Which caused me endless amounts of frustration when I accidentally deleted a word and had to remember what I yanked earlier.

 I learned that you can specify a register to save your yanked word to by prepending your yank command with `"a`.
-Where a is a register.
+Where `a` is a register.
 There are a number of different registers which do different things.
 If you want to learn more read vim's [register documentation](http://vimdoc.sourceforge.net/htmldoc/change.html#registers).